jddunn/jddunn.github.io/_posts/projects/tenets.md

 grep -r "self\.processed_chunks"
 ```

-Usually it'll find it after like 1-2 attempts after the first failed honestly, it's not such a hindrance you find it to be a real issue.
+It usually finds a good match 1-2 attempts after the first failed honestly, it's not such a hindrance you find it to be a real issue.

-The example's exaggerated to demonstrate a symptom of a larger issue at play interacting with LLMs, cause I guess what **really** gets me is the first step *always* (at the moment) seems to be, query the exact phrase the user's looking for in every file.
+The example's exaggerated to demonstrate a symptom of something larger at play, cause I guess what **really** gets me is the first step *always* (at the moment) seems to be, query the exact phrase the user's looking for in every file.
 That is dumb, even for a first move, even for a LLM.
+(Of course, this is subject to change, but as of the time of this writing, that's the common behavior of Copilot Chat).

-What's also strange is LLMs won't (probably being discouraged from ingesting too many tokens) try too hard in navigating your directory structure to fully understand the context of your code.
-Claude Opus at this point oftentimes just tries to read the first 100 lines or so before it stops, hoping it's gotten enough (I don't remember this happening last month..).
+What's also strange is LLMs won't (probably discouraged from ingesting too many tokens) try too hard in navigating your directory structure to fully understand your code.
+Claude Opus (as of the date of this post) will literally just try to read the first 100 lines of any relevant file or so before it stops (by default), assuming it's gotten enough information from that to move forward.

-And we're not even going to think about the costs of additional LLM calls when static tools could do the job, especially when conversations get larger and LLMs start summarizing with more LLMs (just extractive summarization algorithms or something like BERT, though BERT's significantly slower, work great if not better since they are more deterministic, which in code, absolutely you do not want paraphrasing).
+And we're not even going to think about the costs of additional LLM calls when static tools could do the job, especially when conversations get larger and LLMs start summarizing with more LLMs.

 ## What is

 **tenets** is a Python library and CLI tool that intelligently navigates repos (or any directory of files) to match, analyze, summarize, and aggregate the most relevant context for a query.
 It's currently tuned to work with coding with AI assistants, but the core functionality can be applied for any document matching service.

-It uses deterministic algorithms (regex in some paths, BM25) with optional deep learning embeddings for semantic understanding, and extractive summarization as well as optional LLM summarization that takes into account hierarchy in high-level metadata (how many times a function is referenced, how complex a function may be, etc.), imports / dependencies, and other metrics for heuristics.
+It uses deterministic algorithms (regex, BM25) with optional deep learning embeddings for semantic understanding, and extractive summarization and factors high-level metadata (how many times a function is referenced, how complex a function may be, imports / dependencies) and other metrics for heuristics in its rankings.

 Beyond basic BM25, tenets implements:
 - **Code-aware tokenization** that splits `camelCase` and `snake_case` while preserving originals for exact matching
 - **Multi-signal ranking** combining 10+ orthogonal factors (import centrality, git signals, AST complexity)
-- **Dynamic programming for file packing** to optimize which files to include full vs summarized within token budgets
+- **Dynamic programming for file packing** to optimize which files to include in full vs summarized within token budgets
 - **Task-specific weight adjustments** - different factors for `debug` vs `refactor` vs `feature` tasks
 - **Intelligent summarization** that preserves signatures, docstrings, and complex functions over simple ones

 None of tenets's functionality costs API credits - all processing is done locally.
 There are optional LLM integrations for summarizing, but the recommended route is using the built-in [summarizer algorithms](https://github.com/jddunn/tenets/blob/master/tenets/core/summarizer/strategies.py) first.

-tenets is able to perform its full `distillation` (aggregation of context, without ML embeddings) functionality on complex repos with hundreds of source files typically in 30-40 seconds, making it usable as a programmatic API for pair programming tools like aider or Claude CLI (which is intended as one of its end goals).
+tenets is able to perform its full `distillation` functionality on complex repos with hundreds of source files typically in 30-40 seconds, making it usable as a programmatic API for pair programming tools like aider or Claude CLI (which is intended as one of its end goals).

 And yes at some late midway point in tenet's development, I dogfooded the tool to help it build itself.
 Tenets was built with the help of Copilot Chat (GPT-5) and Claude Opus / Sonnet.